 The ferry cost me 20,450 MWK ($28) for 1st class from Nkhata Bay to Monkey Bay (although we actually got off earlier than we were supposed to at Nkotakota, because we figured would be quicker to go by bus and after a night and a half of sleeping on the floor, we were over it.
 One and a half nights on the ferry is more than enough, in my opinion – if we’d had more time I would have just stayed on though).

 Getting on this damn boat was one of the scariest moments of my travels.
 It reminded me of the lifeboat scene in Titanic, lots of pushing, shoving and dangerously overloaded.

-You can catch a ride with some of the private boats, but just be aware that they will want paying.
-It won’t be a lot but agree the price beforehand so they don’t try and rip you off.
+You can catch a ride with some of the private boats, but just be aware that they will want you to pay.
+It won’t be a lot but agree on the price beforehand so they don’t try and rip you off.

 Take a sleeping bag or blanket as it can get cold at night.

 Finding a space is a bit of a free for all.
 If you are on the top deck, find yourself a spot that is shaded from the sun and protected from the wind.
 We slept between the lifejacket storage and what I think was the lifeboats (those circular barrel things above right and left).

 The bar area is covered, so is an ok spot, but just be aware that the music can go on late into the night and people are always walking around, so you may want to sleep away from there or bring ear plugs.
 It may also be worth investing in a cheap tent!